fuse-open/docs/articles/fuse-for-designers.md

 <!-- Red Panel -->
 <Panel Color="#DB6882" Width="300" Height="300" Padding="20">
   <!-- Text with Yellow BG -->
   <Text Value="Hey there" Color="Black" Background="#F1D751"
    Alignment="TopCenter" />
 </Panel>
 ```
 ![Text Alignment Collapsed](../media/fuse-for-designers/Images/Alignment_text_Collapsed.png)

 So two things happened there.
 The `Text` moved to the `TopCenter` of the available space and it switched to only occupying as much space as it needs to display its `Value`.
-Setting `Alignment` is the same as saying to an object _“Go sit in that corner and don’t take up much space.”_
+Setting `Alignment` is the same as saying to an object _"Go sit in that corner and don’t take up much space."_
 This might cause some un-expected results when you initially start playing with layout so it’s worthwhile to spend some time to get your head around it.

 ### Units